De-coder17/Spider-Task1/README.md

 ### The hacker mode is same as the basic mode but it will alow you to see the pending/completed todos and also a check mark button is inculed which will allow a user to check out a task which he/she has completed.
 Also there are included sounds.

+## How to visit

+ ### The Intro branch contains the Readme file with all the necessary info.

+ ### The main branch contains the Basic Mode.

+ ### The Hacker mode branch contains the Hacker Mode